srirvali33/automationlogin/README.md

-# A small cucumber-selenium-Maven-Git project to check basic login functionalities of 2 different websites.
+# automation of 2 websites

 1. Basic Cucumber-Selenium-maven project.
 2. The login functionality of two websites is checked.